Mattress Buying Guide

 Did you know: Two people sleeping on a full-sized bed have a sleeping space equivalent to that of a baby in a crib.
 Sleep partners should invest in at least a queen-sized bed.
 Also, King Size mattresses offer couples the best night’s sleep by reducing motion and partner disruption in bed.

-Before you head out to take some “test-naps,” it’s helpful to brush up on mattress types and terminology.
-Here’s a quick guide to mattress lingo.
+One of the first questions customers have for us is, "what are the different types of mattresses?"
+There are several varieties, so before you head out to take some "test-naps," it’s helpful to brush up on mattress types and terminology.

 There are two main types of innerspring mattresses: